Fahrettin Altun

-Fahrettin Altun (born 11 September 1976, Stuttgart, Germany) is a Тurkish politician, researcher, academic, member of the Justice and Development Party and head of media and communications in the Turkish presidency.
+Fahrettin Altun (born 11 September 1976, Stuttgart, Germany) is a Turkish politician, researcher, academic, who served as the head of media and communications in the Turkish presidency from 2018 to 2025.

 Education and early life

 Altun studied Istanbul University Department of Sociology, graduating in 1998.
+Altun attended the Department of Political Sciences of the University of Utah as a visiting researcher between 2002 and 2003.
 He then studied at Mimar Sinan University and received his PhD from Istanbul University in 2006.
 His doctoral thesis was titled “A Comparative Analysis of Media Theories of McLuhan and Baudrillard”.
-Besides he has been involved in the Turkish government think tank Foundation for Political, Economic and Social Research (SETA).
+He also served as the General Coordinator of the Turkish government think tank Foundation for Political, Economic and Social Research (SETA).

 Professional career

 He was Head of the Department of Communication at Istanbul Şehir University from 2008 to 2014 and was then a faculty member at Istanbul Medeniyet University from 2015 to 2017.
+He is also an author, columnist and former TV presenter.
 Altun was chief editor of the magazine Kriter, and appeared as a commentator on TRT, a state owned television channel.
 He has written for Sabah, Daily Sabah and Akşam, and worked as an editor for Yöneliş and Küre publishing houses.
+He has written also for world media outlets such as Al Jazeera, The Washington Post, Foreign Policy, Middle East Eye, The Washington Times.

 Political career

 Altun has risen to prominence within the Тurkish government quickly since leaving academia.
-According to Ahval, "Erdoğan frequently chooses Altun over his own spokesman Ibrahim Kalın to make critical statements and manage his social media output, the former academic is seen as the top man in the Presidency."
-He is seen as being close to former Economy minister and Erdogan's son in law Berat Albayrak and his family.
+According to Ahval, "Erdoğan frequently chooses Altun over his own spokesman İbrahim Kalın to make critical statements and manage his social media output, the former academic is seen as the top man in the Presidency."